bellangerq/blog-in-5-minutes/README.md

   }
 ```

-- Pull the content in the choosen page:
+- Pull the content in the chosen page / component:
 ```js
   asyncData ({env, params}) {
     return client.getEntries({